Data-Mechanics/course-2019-spr-proj/cdeng/README.md

 Please **Notice** that the way to see those visualizations will be summarized in "How to run the project code" section.

 ## Completion of final report
 I finished the final report which describes everything of this project.
-The report is in HTML format and it is called `Final_Report.md.html`.
+The report is in pdf format and it is called `CS504_Final_Report.pdf`.

 ## Completion of poster
 I attended the poster session and talked with Professor Lapets about my project.
 The poster name is `CS504_Project_Poster.pdf`.